gofr-dev/gofr/docs/quick-start/introduction/page.md

 ```

 This code snippet showcases the creation of a simple GoFr application that defines a route and serves a response.
-You can add this code to your main.go file.
+User can add this code to it's main.go file.

 ```go
 package main